ayman-93/ticTacToe/README.md

 ![ScreenShot2](screenShots/2.png)
 ![ScreenShot3](screenShots/3.png)

+## Game Description

+Xs and Os, is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 ## The Logic Of The Game

 I use for loops and arrays to find the right pattern of wins.